mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Discussion.md

 These metaphors invite a connection to play theories concept of as the magic circle.
 Play theorist outline the value of stepping into a more controlled area of voluntary experimentation where the fear of failure is reduced.
 Game rules are norms which seed participation in community processes.
 The playful context of the game's magic circle can facilitate participants to adapt norms and rules to their own playing styles.
 Through this lens, the interaction of playtesting, code playgrounds and a sandbox of game patterns emerge as a key practices to facilitate and maintain learner agency.
 The discussion of the next chapter explores the intersection of these elements in more detail.

+### Affordances and anchors

+NOTE - MOVED HERE from methodology

+Sannino augments the concept of transformative agency by double stimulation (TADS) with a metaphor of a sea vessel warping using kedging anchors.

+    We may think of the second stimulus as an anchor.
+Anchors are commonly understood as stabilising devices to prevent a vessel from moving.
+However, not all anchors have this function.
+Beside the heavy-weight anchors, there are also kedge anchors serving the purpose of ‘warping,’ that is, pulling the anchor once it has settled on the ground, for moving the vessel away from a problem area. [@sannino_transformative_2022, p.
+4]

+In this metaphor emphasises the active volition of participants to overcome tensions and blockages in learning.
+In our context learners would throw an anchor of intention out into the learning environment to then pull on to
+Not all throws will be successful.
+The anchor may slip or it may catch on something in the learning environment that allows the leaner to pull

+Affordances in the learning design can be viewed in this frame as a catching point for these anchors [@hopwood_agency_2022].
+An effective learning environment provides a sea bed with many rocks (affordances) for warping anchors (volitional acts of participant agency to transform learning) [@aagaard_teacher_2022].

+TADS and the associated metaphor of warping anchors is normally applied in settings of group action.

 ### Extending the metaphor - anchoring in sheltered harbours

 My design decision to build the toolset as structure on top of authentic tools and languages can be likened to creating a protective harbour to shield new users from the complexity of the underlying configuration of interrelated web-technologies and instead highlight design affordances that facilitate creative agency.